emranalbiek/YouTube-Viewer-Sentiment-Analysis-System/README.md

 ## 📋 Overview

-This project combines a Chrome Extension with a Flask-based ML API to provide real-time sentiment analysis of YouTube video comments.
+This project combines a Chrome Extension and App with a Flask-based and streamlit-based ML API to provide real-time sentiment analysis of YouTube video comments.
 It fetches up to 1,000 comments, analyzes their sentiment (Positive/Neutral/Negative), and presents interactive visualizations including pie charts, word clouds, and sentiment trends over time.

 ## 📸 Demo